lilgliss04/IT-Project/README.md

 # lilgliss04.github.io
-Cool Website I made for my school project
+This is a simple respisitory that I made for my Information Technology Project